at a glance

 - Each type of Medigap plan is standardized, meaning it must offer the same basic level of coverage.

 - The costs of Medigap plans offered by Blue Cross Blue Shield can depend on things like your location, age, and the type of plan you choose.

 Medicare supplement insurance plans help pay for some of your Medicare costs that typically come out of pocket, such as deductibles, copays, and coinsurance.
 You may also see this type of insurance referred to as Medigap.

 Many private insurance companies sell Medigap plans.
 One of these companies is Blue Cross Blue Shield (BCBS).
-BCBS offers a wide variety of Medigap plans, although plan options can vary by your location.
+BCBS offers a wide variety of Medicare plans, including Medicare Advantage and Medigap options.

 Keep reading to learn more about the different types of Medigap plans that BCBS offers in 2021, how much they cost, and what each plan covers.